svgeesus/svgeesus.github.io/blog/cICP.md

 Most chunks are ancillary.

-For some ancillary chunks (like [`tIME`, the image last-modification time](https://www.w3.org/TR/png-3/#11tIME)) there is no impact on image display at all;
+For some ancillary chunks (like [`tIME`, the image last-modification time](https://www.w3.org/TR/png-3/#11tIME)) ignoring the chunk has no impact on image display at all;
-for others, like `cICP` the image is displayed with the wrong colors.
+for others, like `cICP`, ignoring it means the image is displayed with the wrong colors.

 ### Adds just 16 bytes